Bas-DHH/DHH-VibeCode/docs/DHH_PRD.md

 - **Pain Points**:
   - Forget tasks or are unsure what needs to be done and when.
   - Paper-based systems feel like an afterthought or waste of time.
-  - Get blamed for missed tasks they weren’t even clearly assigned.
+  - Get blamed for missed tasks they weren't even clearly assigned.
 - **Goals**:
   - Know exactly what is expected each shift.
   - Quickly complete tasks without friction.